 A California 501(c)(3) nonprofit organization

 Pamella Bowen is a native Californian who earned her B.A. and teaching credential in English from Cal Poly University, Pomona, then went on to teach for thirty-three years in various inland area high schools.
 After retirement, she gladly put down her red pen and took up her laptop to write a novel, several pieces of non-fiction, poems and many song lyrics.
-A year ago, she started a small business called Beads for Peace, making jewelry from donated materials and selling them to benefit various peace charities.
-She lives in Temecula and supports local songwriters and musicians by attending their gigs throughout the area.
+Her latest venture is self-publishing inspiring books for adults and children.
+As of 2020, she had written and published ten titles, available on Amazon.
+She lives in Temecula with her husband Don.

 Leslie Wolcott is a graduate of UC Berkeley and University of London, England.
 She studied at Art Center and later became an Asian antique dealer.
 These drawings are from an Italian series made from her travels to Italy where last year some of her oil paintings were featured in an exhibition in Tuscany.
 She now spends time in Dorland with Robert Willis learning how to capture landscapes in watercolor.

 Trond E. Hildahl learned to read at age three and has been in love with the written word ever since.
 He lives in rural Aguanga (California, USA), at the base of the Palomar Mountains, with his wife/artist/best-friend and their two boys.He placed top 5 in the 2018 New York City Midnight Flash Fiction Contest and has been published in the Scribes Divided anthologies "Writings to Stem Your Existential Dread" and "Dread Naught but Time."